Zero-Trust Policies

-Learn about Banyan's human-readable policy framework designed for admins to implement zero-trust access controls
+Learn about Cloud Secure Edge's human-readable policy framework designed for admins to implement zero-trust security controls

-Banyan provides a human-readable policy framework so that admins can implement zero-trust access controls in their orgs.
-Traditionally, access control policies have relied on powerful but dense policy constructs based on XACML or IP Whitelisting.
-The Banyan policy framework simplies these traditional constructs, enabling enterprises to deploy zero-trust security, at scale, across modern enterprise environments, enforcing security policies across diverse client types and integrating with teams’ existing security tools.
+SonicWall Cloud Secure Edge (CSE) provides a human-readable policy framework so that admins can implement zero-trust access security in their orgs.
+Traditionally, access control and content policies have relied on powerful but dense policy constructs based on XACML.
+The CSD policy framework simplifies these traditional constructs, enabling enterprises to deploy zero-trust security, at scale, across modern enterprise environments, enforcing security policies across diverse client types and integrating with teams’ existing security tools.

 Zero Trust Policy Framework

-4. Policy - authorization rules that specify which clients and what level of trust can access a given resource
+- Access Policy - rules that specify which clients can access a given resource

 Roles